WazirRohiman/cct-sensors-batch-pipeline/README.md

 make setup

 # Start services
-# Please Note that this might take between 10 to 15 mins the first time for the image build process
+# Please Note that this might take between 10 to 20 mins the first time for the image build process and the container start
+# Depending on your machine and connectivity
 make airflow-up
 ```